blabla1337/skf-labs/md/Java/RFI.md

 ![](../../.gitbook/assets/java/RFI/3.png)

+## Exploitation

-Creating your own webserver: In this case you can use nodeJs express to create a small webserver that serves your file.
+To exploit this Remote File Inclusion vulnerability, let's use Python Flask to create a small webserver that serves your file.
 We name it evil_server.py

 ```python
 from flask import Flask, request, url_for, render_template, redirect